cienzman/koopman-operator/README.md

 <div align="center">
-  <h1>🚀 Koopman Operator Predictor: Van der Pol Oscillator</h1>
+  <h1>Koopman Operator Predictor: Van der Pol Oscillator</h1>
   <p>Data-driven global linearization of non-linear dynamic systems using Extended Dynamic Mode Decomposition (EDMD) in MATLAB.</p>
 </div>

 ![Dashboard Placeholder](docs/dashboard_placeholder.gif)

-## 📌 Project Overview
+## Project Overview
 This project investigates the applicability of **Koopman operator methodologies** to model and predict the behavior of non-linear, non-autonomous dynamic systems.
 By "lifting" the original state-space into a higher-dimensional observables space using a set of non-linear basis functions, we can construct a purely data-driven, approximately linear model of the underlying process.

 This repository focuses on applying this technique to a **Forced Van der Pol Oscillator**.
-The project features an elegant Object-Oriented pipeline and an intuitive interactive dashboard, eliminating the need for messy scripts or generic Simulink models.
+The project features an elegant Object-Oriented pipeline and an intuitive interactive dashboard.

-## 🧮 Theoretical Background
+## Theoretical Background

 ### 1. The Van der Pol Oscillator
 The system chosen for validation is the forced Van der Pol oscillator, a non-linear system exhibiting limit-cycle behavior.